FISHING THE PENINSULA

 If you have a specific species that you wish to target or a certain technique you prefer, then we will tailor the fishing to suit you.
 Sam and Larry have all the skills needed to guide you and help you achieve the desired result.
 Just let us know......this is your adventure!

 There really is little to beat the sensation of being attached to a powerful fish with your feet firmly planted on terra firma.
 Big fish from the shore are never a given and always a serious challenge that requires time, patience and determination.
 The conditions also need to be just right for success.
-That said, we have some excellent oppotunities available here from a number of beach, rock and estuary marks.
+That said, we have some excellent opportunities available here from a number of beach, rock and estuary marks.
 By fishing lures or bait then there are a large number of species available to us, including shark and rays.
 Maybe you're an all-rounder and want to include a day from the shore during your time here or are looking for a dedicated shore fishing adventure.
 Let us know and we'll be happy to create the right package for you.
+The best time for shore fishing here is between January and April when the North wind blows and we have cold water upwellings that push the sardines and anchovys onto our beacches.
+The predators are often hot on their heels and can provide some good sport on medium weight spinning tackle while throwing lures in the surf.

 OUR FISH SPECIES